 Employers face unprecedented staffing challenges today between “The Great Resignation” and skyrocketing fuel prices that make employee commutes even more painful.
 Notwithstanding the COVID crisis, employee commutes have steadily gotten longer not only due to traffic congestion but farther distances traveled for work.
 Shared commute solutions—carpooling and vanpooling—can give employers a competitive edge to retain and attract talent, especially onsite shift workers that can’t use transit and other options.
 And there are rideshare resources, tools, and services available for employers and their employees to use at no or little cost.

-Join Get There Oregon and partners in the next free Thriving Workplaces Webinar Series installment on June 15: Shared Commute & Staffing Solutions.
+Join Get There Oregon and partners in the next free Thriving Workplaces Webinar Series installment on June 15: Hop In!
+How Shared Rides Boost Staff Benefits.